ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 *Unique* constraints across 2 fields
 When enforcing specific schema constraints we may need to enforce the UNIQUE constraint across two different fields.
+This ensures that we can have multiple rows with the same product_id or supplier_id, but we can't have two rows where both the product_id and supplier_id are the same.

 ```sql
     CREATE TABLE product_suppliers (